Complimentary domestic shipping on all orders over $99

 Named for the smooth sumac that runs heavy along the creek drainage.
 Late-season harvest.
 The color goes amber-red and the flavor follows.

-ELEV: 840 FT
+ELEV: 840 FT | EXP: SOUTH-WEST

 "